Healthy or toxic: who decides what your relationship with the digital will be?

-Writing about spending a day in the digital world doesn’t feel particularly challenging – I suppose the reason is that I can’t remember the last day I didn’t visit it.
+Writing about spending a day in the digital world doesn’t feel particularly challenging – I suppose the reason for that is the fact that I can’t remember the last day I didn’t visit it.
 Even though the amount of time I am online varies from day to day, I always find myself back there.

 My digital day of course isn’t limited to simply chatting with people.
 Entertainment plays a major role too.
 There’s nothing I enjoy more than putting on a good podcast or a good YouTube video (I have linked some personal favourites of the sort) while I go about my daily tasks.
 Even when I’m not actively staring at a screen, the digital world is present in my life – often through my earbuds – and I love it.
-All that makes it easy to marvel at how technology enriches my life and keeps me both entertained and connected.
+All that makes it easy to appreciate the fact that technology enriches my life and keeps me both entertained and connected.

 A significant point of concern connected to excessive use of social media (specifically by young people) emerged last year (2023) – a high-profile lawsuit involving Meta, the parent company of Facebook, Instagram, WhatsApp, and Messenger.
 Filed by a coalition of 41 states and the District of Columbia, the lawsuit accuses Meta of deliberately designing its platforms to induce compulsive use among young users.